JaberQezelbash/LangGraph-AzureAI-Agents/datasets/README.md

 * Specialty or symptom classification dataset

-Only this processed subset is packaged into Azure.

-**The main reason was that I wanted to make this demo cheaper in terms of token usage for the later steps :)**
+Only a processed subsets of datasets are packaged into Azure. **The main reason was that I wanted to make this demo cheaper in terms of token usage for the later steps :)**